-On May 12th, at the end of a very slow day I managed to bring in a young red-tail.
+On May 12th, at the end of a very slow day, I managed to bring in a young red-tail.
 What was unique was that this bird was wearing a band already which was super exciting!
 The reason being is that there are such few raptor banders/stations that getting a recapture is quite uncommon.
-Probably less the 1% of diurnal raptors banded are re-trapped at a different station and most banded diurnal raptors are more likely going to be re-sighted or found dead.
+Probably less then 1% of diurnal raptors banded are re-trapped at a different station and most banded diurnal raptors are more likely going to be re-sighted or found dead.
 Still all valuable information no matter what the case.
 Anyways, this story takes a neat twist as it turns out this bird was banded April 2nd of this year at Detroit Metro Airport from MSRW’s former biologist Selena Creed!
 What a small world!
 This red-tail after being removed from the airport was then released in Holly Michigan.
 It then took over a month to meander 238 miles north to where our station is, an awesome recapture to say the least.

-Right now I sit here and look outside waiting for the rain to pass patiently waiting to get back in the field and get more birds before I wave goodbye to the 2020 season…… Until next time as always, stay classy folks!
+Right now, I sit here and look outside, waiting for the rain to pass patiently waiting to get back in the field and get more birds before I wave goodbye to the 2020 season… Until next time as always, stay classy folks!

 Spring 2020 Raptor Trapping Totals: